Medication Abortion Now Accounts for More Than Half of All US Abortions

 In 2000, the US Food and Drug Administration (FDA) approved mifepristone as a method of abortion.
 Taken along with misoprostol, the two-drug combination is known as medication abortion or the "abortion pill."
 New research from the Guttmacher Institute shows that 20 years after its introduction, medication abortion accounted for more than half of all abortions in the United States.

-Specifically, preliminary data from the Guttmacher Institute’s periodic census of all known abortion providers show that in 2020, medication abortion accounted for 54% of US abortions.
+Guttmacher Institute’s periodic census of all known abortion providers show that in 2020, medication abortion accounted for 53% of US abortions.
 That year is the first time medication abortion crossed the threshold to become the majority of all abortions and it is a significant jump from 39% in 2017, when Guttmacher last reported these data.
-This 54% estimate is based on preliminary findings from ongoing data collection; final estimates will be released in late 2022 and the proportion for medication abortion use is not expected to fall below 50%.
+Preliminary data originally published in February 2022 showed that medication abortion accounted for 54% of all abortions in the US.

 This new data point powerfully illustrates that medication abortion has gained broad acceptance from both abortion patients and providers.
 It also underscores how central this method has become to US abortion provision, thanks to its track record of safe and effective use for more than two decades.
 As medication abortion has become the most common method of abortion, there is still the potential to further increase access—which is why the method has become a main target of anti-abortion politicians and activists seeking to restrict care.